"Diamond’s music is the Music of Today. It evokes emotions and is packed with energy

 -George Colligan

-Diamond has performed at numerous prestigious venues, including The Blue Note New York, Iridium, Joe’s Pub, Smalls, Zinc Bar, and Nublu, as well as at renowned jazz festivals such as the Madrid International Jazz Festival, Barranquijazz, Jimmy Glass Jazz Festival, Jazz Ahead Bremen, Medejazz Festival, Jazz Al Parque Festival, Teatro Libre Jazz Festival, UniAndes Jazz Festival, Nublu Jazz Festival, NCPA in Mumbai, and Plaza Mayor in Salamanca, Spain.
-Notably, he performed before jazz legend George Benson as a semifinalist in the 2007 Gibson International Jazz Guitar Competition at the Montreux Jazz Festival in Switzerland.
+Diamond has performed at major venues including The Blue Note New York, Iridium, Joe’s Pub, Smalls, Zinc Bar, and Nublu, and has appeared at international festivals such as the Madrid International Jazz Festival, Barranquijazz, Jimmy Glass Jazz Festival, Jazz Ahead Bremen, Medejazz Festival, Jazz Al Parque, Teatro Libre Jazz Festival, UniAndes Jazz Festival, Nublu Jazz Festival, the NCPA in Mumbai, and Plaza Mayor in Salamanca, Spain.
+He was a semifinalist in the 2007 Gibson International Jazz Guitar Competition at the Montreux Jazz Festival, performing before George Benson.

-Diamond has collaborated with esteemed artists such as Seamus Blake, Steve Turre, John Benitez, Hector Martignon, Jose Armando Gola, Emilio Solla, Henry Cole, Stacy Dillard, Michael Philip Mossman, Antonio Hart, and Asha Puthli, among others.
+Diamond has collaborated with leading voices in jazz and Latin music including Seamus Blake, Steve Turre, John Benitez, Hector Martignon, Jose Armando Gola, Emilio Solla, Henry Cole, Stacy Dillard, Michael Philip Mossman, Antonio Hart, Asha Puthli, and many others.
+Diamond also co-leads, alongside pianist Mike Eckroth, Deftrio — an organ trio project that blends modern jazz language with varied grooves and exploratory improvisation.

-He holds a Doctorate in Musical Arts (DMA) in Instrumental Jazz Performance from the University of Miami and is currently an adjunct professor of electric guitar in the Dorothy F. Schmidt College of Arts and Letters at Florida Atlantic University.
+Diamond holds a Doctorate in Musical Arts (DMA) in Instrumental Jazz Performance from the University of Miami and currently serves as an adjunct professor of electric guitar at Florida Atlantic University’s Dorothy F. Schmidt College of Arts and Letters.
+In recognition of his international artistic and educational engagement, he is currently on the Fulbright Specialist roster, contributing to cross-cultural collaboration and global jazz education initiatives.